godfreysseki/homeCloudSystem/README.md

 - Documented API endpoints and their usage.
 - Overview of the application architecture.
 - Instructions for setting up and running the project locally.

-## Contributing

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`.
-3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin feature/your-feature`.
-5. Submit a pull request.

 ## License